-A free spay or neuter program for unowned community cats.
+Santa Barbara Humane offers a free spay or neuter program called Trap-Neuter-Return (TNR) for stray or unowned community cats.

 The best way you can help community cats is through Trap-Neuter-Return (TNR).
 TNR ensures no new kittens are born, stabilizes cat populations, provides vaccines, and improves cats’ lives.
 It also stops the behaviors and stresses associated with mating, such as yowling, spraying, and fighting.